MATH170 Mathematics 2

 Lecturers (Semester 2)

 Attendance at tutorials is voluntary.
-An open system operates: tutorial classes run for up to 8 hours per week (depending on demand), and students may attend as many as they need to and are able to.
+An open system operates: tutorial classes run for 4 hours per week , and students may attend as many as they need to and are able to.
+These will take place in Room 124 of Science III, Wednesday and Thursday, 1:00-3:00 PM, starting the second week of the semester.

-Five computer Skills Tests (in each of Algebra and Calculus) make up 20% (T) of your final mark.
+Ten online Skills Tests make up 20% (T) of your final mark.
 The other 80% comes from a mix of your exam mark (E) and the assignment mark (A) which is based solely on the ten marked weekly assignments.

 You can check your marks by clicking on the Resources link at the top of this page.